vllab-cau/vllab-cau.github.io/_pages/research.md

-   This project aims to develop a video surveillance system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing machine learning based risk-detection algorithms.
+   This project aims to develop a video surveillance system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing machine learning based risk-identification algorithms.

    Funded by the NRF Basic Research Laboratory Program (NRF-BRL). <br>